- Location: Delaware

 You can expect to spend a lot of time reading the manual and practicing your driving based on what you read.
 There are helpful diagrams and driving examples.
 With so much to learn about driving a commercial motor vehicle, the Commercial Driver's Manual will be your primary resource.

-You will want to download the manual, all 198 pages, or visit a DMV office to get your own copy for study and reference.
+You will want to download the manual, or visit a DMV office to get your own copy for study and reference.

 The manual is broken out into three major sections with chapters in each section that deal specifically with certain CDL and CMV topics.